dream-sports-labs/code-push-server/cli/README.md

 #### Plist file parameter (iOS only)

 This specifies the relative path to the `Info.plist` file that the CLI should use when attempting to auto-detect the target binary version for the release.
 This parameter is only meant for advanced scenarios, since the CLI will automatically be able to find your `Info.plist` file in "standard" React Native projects, and you can use the `--plistFilePrefix` parameter in order to support per-environment plist files (e.g. `STAGING-Info.plist`).
-However, if your plist is located in an arbitrary location, that the CLI can't discover, then using this parameter allows you to continue releasing CodePush updates, without needing to explicitly set the `--targetBinaryVersion` parameter.
+However, if your plist is located in an arbitrary location, that the CLI can't discover, then using this parameter allows you to continue releasing DOTA updates, without needing to explicitly set the `--targetBinaryVersion` parameter.

 ```shell
 dota release-react MyApp-iOS ios -p "./foo/bar/MyFile.plist"